 You can also try extending the end of the season adding some row covers or hoop houses to your garden when the weather gets colder.
 Unfortunately, a red pepper plant is very sensitive to cold and a cold snap can kill it before its fruit is fully red.
 Using techniques to keep the cold away from them can help lengthen the season.

 You can also try planting red pepper seeds that have shorter seasons.
-There are a few varieties that have seasons as short as 65-70 days.
+There are a few varieties that have seasons as short as 65 to 70 days.

 All peppers plants, not just a red pepper plant, like soil to be warm.
-Growing red bell peppers in soil that is about 65 – 75 degrees is optimal.
-In the spring, try using clear plastic to heat the soil up before you plant your red pepper plant outside.
+Growing red bell peppers in soil that has warmed to about 65 to 75 degrees F. (18-24 C.) is optimal.
+In the spring, try using clear plastic to heat the soil before you plant your red pepper plant outside.
 Once the soil reaches the optimal temperature, add mulch to keep the temperature of the soil from heating up too much in hot weather.

 Water regularly.
 Watering your plants is very important.
 Inconsistent watering can damage the health and the ability of a red pepper plant to produce and ripen fruit.
 When you are growing red bell peppers, make sure that the ground stays moist all the time.